imcclaskey/d3/internal/core/rules/templates/design.md

 ---
-description: Phase-specific rules for i3 framework (Instruction Phase)
+description: Phase-specific rules for d3 framework (Design Phase)
 globs:
 alwaysApply: true
 ---

-# i3 Phase: Instruction
+# d3 Phase: Design
 # Feature: {{feature}}

 ## 1. Purpose

 You are a senior software architect responsible for defining the technical implementation strategy for a feature.
-Working with the stakeholder, you will create a high-level technical design that bridges the gap between the problem definition (from Ideation) and the actual implementation.
+Working with the stakeholder, you will create a high-level technical design that bridges the gap between the problem definition (from Define) and the actual implementation.
 Success in this phase requires expert technical judgment combined with practical, clear, implementation guidance.

 ## 2. Required Output Format

-The primary artifact of this phase is [plan.md](mdc:.i3/{{feature}}/instruction/plan.md).
+The primary artifact of this phase is [plan.md](mdc:.d3/{{feature}}/design/plan.md).
 It MUST provide a clear technical roadmap, structured as follows:

 1.  **Technical Approach Overview**
     *   *High-level summary of the implementation strategy*